 - Rapid eye movement (REM) – deep sleep, high brain activity levels

-The REM sleep mode is the one that allows for the most “active” sleep where dogs will dream and their brain will process information.
-This is also what allows for the most rest.
+The REM sleep mode is the one that allows for the most “active” sleep, where dogs will dream, and their brain will process information.

-Because of the less hours in REM sleep stages, dogs ten to rest less and thus require more sleep time overall than we humans do.
+Because of the fewer hours in REM sleep stages, dogs tend to rest less and thus require more sleep time overall than we humans do.

 When Is It too Much?

-You may notice that when you are more active with your dog, your pooch will participate in any activities with you and spend more time alert.
-A bored dog will simply choose sleep.
+You may notice that when you are more active with your dog, your pup will participate in any activities with you and spend more time alert.

-The question here isn't how many hours a day do dogs sleep and when is it too much, but rather what is out of the normal range for your Fido.
+The question here isn't how many hours a day dogs sleep and when it is too much, but rather what is out of the normal range for your Fido.